Lupus590-MC/Players-Need-Not-Apply/Mod Pack/ReadMe.md

     * easier prevention of mob spawning
 * Trash Cans
     * easier voiding of items, helps server health
+* JEI and Patchouli are included for development, other mods are required as dependencies

 # consideratios
 * a backup creation mod